• Home

 Kelly McFarland and Thomas F. Lynch III

-This week, Kelly talks with retired army officer and National Defense University research fellow Dr. Tom Lynch about the impact of Ukraine's war on great power conflict and US-China competition.
+This week, Kelly talks with retired Army Officer and National Defense University Research Fellow Dr. Tom Lynch about the impact of Ukraine's war on great power conflict and US-China competition.

 • China’s Expanding Nuclear Capabilities: A Conversation with David Logan and Phil Saunders by Bonny Lin, David Logan, and Phillip C. Saunders